Senior-Sedo/seniorITEM/README.md

 ```

 ## Arguments
-> Returns a random item from an array
+> Returns a random item from an array or undefined if the array is empty

 | Order |  Parameter  |   Type   | Default  |
 | :---: | :---------: | :------: | :-------: |